First 3 Chapters Of Pathoma

 Chapter 2: Inflammation

-This chapter delves into the complex process of inflammation, a vital defense mechanism that can also cause significant tissue damage if uncontrolled.
-Pathoma efficiently summarizes the intricate stages and cellular players involved.
+This chapter looks at the complex process of inflammation, a vital defense mechanism that can also cause significant tissue damage if uncontrolled.
+Pathoma efficiently summarizes the involved stages and cellular players involved And that's really what it comes down to.
+Less friction, more output..

 The Inflammatory Response: